reactjs/react.dev/src/content/reference/react/use-client.md

 To use React Server Components, you need to use a compatible [React framework](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).
 These frameworks will render your app on the server by default, unless specified otherwise.

-`'use client'` is how we tell the React framework which component should be rendered on the client.
-We call components that render on the client, Client Components and server-rendered components, Server Components.

 </DeepDive>

 ### Marking client code with `'use client'` {/*marking-client-components-with-use-client*/}

 In a React app, components are often split into separate files, or [modules](/learn/importing-and-exporting-components#exporting-and-importing-a-component).

-For apps that use React Server Components, the app is server-rendered by default. `'use client'` creates a client-module subtree in the [module dependency tree](/learn/understanding-your-ui-as-a-tree#the-module-dependency-tree).
-When a server-rendered module imports a `'use client'` module, the `use client` module and all its transitive dependencies will be run on the client.
+For apps that use React Server Components, the app is server-rendered by default. `'use client'` introduces a server-client boundary in the [module dependency tree](/learn/understanding-your-ui-as-a-tree#the-module-dependency-tree), effectively creating a client-module subtree.

-To better illustrate this, consider the following React Server Component app module dependency and render tree.
+To better illustrate this, consider the following React Server Component app and its module dependency and render tree.

 <Sandpack>